#8 Starting a business in Glasgow

 |Talent||Support||Funding||Quality of life||Case study|

 Why should you start a business in Glasgow?

 Scotland’s largest city has recently undergone major regeneration and has benefited from several investments in its infrastructure and systems, with particular focus on developments to the Clyde Gateway and ‘Creative Clyde’ area.
 The area has also begun to pull in technology talent making it an attractive start-up location for budding tech start-ups.
-In January 2015, Experis reported that Glasgow was one of a small cluster of tech hotspots “emerging out of London’s shadow“, attracting highly skilled workers away from the capital.
+In August 2017, HouseSimple.com suggested that Glasgow could soon take London’s crown as a ‘tech hotspot’, given the city’s fast evolving local tech sector and affordable house prices.

 Alongside plans to demonstrate how cities of the future will work, Glasgow is also home to the government-backed Offshore Renewable Energy (ORE) Catupult; one of seven Catupult Centres across the UK.
 The centre aims to create “abundant, affordable energy from offshore, wind, wave and tide” and has begun to mark Glasgow out as a hub for green energy and renewables.

 In terms of travel and transport, Glasgow International Airport is just a 13 minute drive from the main city centre while the M8 motorway, a short drive from Creative Clyde, links to Edinburgh and Abington; via the M74.
 A £40m ‘Fastlink’ bus transport programme and £300m subway modernisation programme is also underway.